 Several things stood out to me over the last week since I decided to share this journey with my followers.
 I thank you for indulging me and reading along.
-I hope it is enlightening as to what it feels like taking this leap into politics.
+I hope it is enlightening as to what it feels like taking this leap into politics here in Tallahassee, Florida.

 The first and foremost epiphany was how truly grateful I feel whenever someone donates to my campaign.
-The money is important to give us a chance to win and put me in a role to help the county succeed and grow, but that isn’t why I feel grateful.
+The money is important to give us a chance to win, but that isn’t why I feel grateful.
 I feel grateful because it is a personal vote of confidence in me.
-It is a sacrifice by good people who work hard for their money and are willing to entrust me with helping shape our future.
-The $10 or $20 from state workers, retirees, small business owners, teachers, even students moves me deeply and motivates me to stay the course and work tirelessly until we win this campaign together!
-When I see $100 go into our campaign from somebody who worked with me years ago or met me briefly through mutual friends just last week, my heart swells, and my commitment to this endeavor is invigorated.
+It is a sacrifice by good people who work hard for their money.
+It says people are willing to entrust me with helping shape our future.
+The $10 or $20 from state workers, retirees, small business owners, teachers, even students moves me deeply and motivates me to stay the course.
+I will work tirelessly until we win this campaign together!
+When I see $100 go into our campaign from somebody who worked with me years ago or met me briefly through mutual friends just last week, my heart swells.
+My commitment to this endeavor is invigorated.
 I know how much it means to give up that hard-earned money, and I promise to make it worthwhile!

 That is all I have for this week.
 A quick update our new Facebook page has grown to over 700 “likes” in the first two weeks since launching it.
 Please make sure to click on it for the most up-to-date happenings.
 Share it on your own page, invite your friends to like it.
 Help my message reach as many people as possible before the first election day in August 2020.
 Thank you!